a0ali0taha/UnknownWords/README.md

 ## Usage

-1. The main screen shows each child's total points
+1. The main screen shows each child's name
-2. Tap "Add Achievement" to add a new achievement
+2. Select an achievement number from the dropdown
-3. Enter the achievement description and save
+3. The achievement will be saved for that day
-4. The app will automatically track points and show congratulations when a child reaches 600 points
+4. Only one achievement can be recorded per child per day